Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Acknowledgments

-This work is supported in part by NSF grant EEC-0926308 and an Oberwolfach Leibniz fellowship.
 We thank Jim Dai for encouraging us throughout the project and for detailed comments.
 We are also grateful to Amarjit Budhiraja for helpful discussions on exponential ergodicity, and to two anonymous referees for their thoughtful comments.